 Study Area

 Guam (13.45° N, 144.78° E; 540 km2) is the largest and southernmost island of the Mariana Island Archipelago in the Western Pacific.
 Rota (14.15° N, 145.21° E; 85 km2) is located 76 km north of Guam and has less than 2% of the population of Guam.
-Both islands have large areas of native limestone forest with similar species compositions.
-These islands contain a variety of habitat types, but limestone forests were chosen as the focus of this study because they contain a larger variety of native and endemic tree species relative to other habitats, such as savannah or ravine forest (Fosberg 1960, Raulerson and Rinehart 1991).
+Both islands have large areas of native karst limestone forest with similar species compositions.
+These islands contain a variety of habitat types, but karst limestone forests were chosen as the focus of this study because they contain a larger variety of native and endemic tree species relative to other habitats, such as savannah or ravine forest (Fosberg 1960, Raulerson and Rinehart 1991).

 Effect of ungulates on seedling survival

-To assess ungulate effects on seedling mortality, we set up paired plots in limestone forest sites in northern Guam and in Rota.
+To assess ungulate effects on seedling mortality, we set up paired plots in karst limestone forest sites in northern Guam and in Rota.
 We selected eight sites in northern Guam and seven sites in Rota.
 At each site, we erected a 1.8-m tall chicken-wire fence around one plot, and left the adjacent plot unfenced, allowing ungulate access.
 The fenced and unfenced plots were placed in areas with similar in canopy cover, rockiness, and surrounding vegetation.
 Each seedling plot covered an area of about 3.5 m x 5.5 m (Figure 1).

-We selected six species for this experiment, that encompassed a variety of common native and introduced trees found in limestone forests of the Mariana Islands: Carica papaya, Morinda citrifolia, Neisosperma oppositifolia, Aglaia mariannensis, Premna obtusifolia, and Psychotria mariannensis.
-For each species, we collected seeds from at least five trees and at least four different sites to minimize maternal effects and effects of local adaptation.
-The date of seed collection and subsequent outplanting was staggered by species, in part due to differences in fruiting phenology.
+We selected six species for this experiment encompassing a variety of common native and introduced trees found in limestone forests of the Mariana Islands: Carica papaya, Morinda citrifolia, Neisosperma oppositifolia, Aglaia mariannensis, Premna obtusifolia, and Psychotria mariannensis.
+For each species we collected seeds from at least five trees and at least four different sites to minimize maternal effects and effects of local adaptation.
+The date of seed collection and subsequent out-planting was staggered by species, in part due to differences in fruiting phenology.
 After seeds were collected, fleshy fruit was removed, and they were planted in a mixture of 50% perlite and 50% peat moss, and fertilized using Osmocote®.
 All seeds were planted on the island from which they were collected.
-The seed trays were placed under XX% shadecloth at a nursery in Guam and at a nursery in Rota, and allowed to grow in these conditions until they had fully rooted and grown their first true leaves.
-At this point, the seedlings were transported to the exclosure sites for outplanting.
+The seed trays were placed under 60% shadecloth at a nursery in Guam and at a nursery in Rota, and allowed to grow in these conditions until they had fully rooted and grown their first true leaves.
+At this point, the seedlings were transported to the exclosure sites for out-planting.

 Seedlings of each species were brought to each site and out-planted in the control and treatment areas on the same day.
 Seedlings were placed at least 0.3 m apart from each other, and at least 0.5 m away from the fences in fenced treatments (Figure 1).
 On Guam, 14 seedlings of each species were planted in each treatment at each site, except for N. oppositifolia, which had only 7 seedlings planted per treatment.
 This gave a total of 1232 seedlings planted in Guam.
 In Rota, nine seedlings of N. oppositifolia, 11 seedlings of C. papaya, and 14 seedlings of the other four species were planted in each treatment at each site, a total of 1190 seedlings.
 We were not able to get 14 seedlings for every treatment at every site on each island due to seed availability in the wild.
-The seedlings planted during drier months (C. papaya, M. citrifolia, and N. oppositifolia) were watered regularly during the first few weeks after transplantation to ensure they successfully established.
+The seedlings planted during drier months (C. papaya, M. citrifolia, and N. oppositifolia) were watered regularly during the first few weeks following transplanting to ensure they successfully established.
 After transplanting, seedlings were monitored monthly for survival until July 2011 (15 months after the first species was transplanted).
 We recorded any evidence of ungulate-caused damage or mortality in planted seedlings.